 - Pectoral fins of male goldfish are longer

 - Pectoral fins of a female are shorter and rounder

 When females are ready for breeding, their stomachs will become rounder due to their stomach filling up with eggs.

 Some people believe this is how you can tell if your goldfish is ‘pregnant’.

 Males develop white breeding tubercles on their gills during this same period.

-The nursery tank – when babies are dropped by the female, they will fall through the slots in Slotted V-Trap, carried through the maternity connector and transfer tube and brought up into the nursery tank.
+When eggs are dropped by the female, they’ll fall through the slots in Slotted V-Trap, carried through the maternity connector and transfer tube and brought up into the nursery tank.

-The nursery tank can then be lifted gently off the nursery platform and placed in a separate aquarium.
 Keep in mind the eggs need to be placed in a separate tank with a filtration system.
 A sponge or under gravel filtration system works best.
-This way when the eggs hatch, the fry cannot be sucked up into the filter.
+This way when the eggs hatch, the fry can’t be sucked up into the filter.

-Preparation for the fry is important in terms of their needs for survival – separate tank, filtration, food.
+Preparation for the fry is important for their survival.
+They need a separate tank, filtration and correct food.
 Once this is in place you can enjoy this fascinating lifecycle process of breeding goldfish.

-This interesting video gives some great visuals on the process of goldfish breeding and shows the different stages fry hatching and growth.
+We found this interesting video and it gives some great visuals on the process of goldfish breeding and shows the different stages fry hatching and growth.